caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 ```sh
 # semanage port -l | grep ssh
 ```
-If rule 4242 is not set (port 22 was the old default), set it with the following command:
+If rule 4242 is not set (port 22 was the only default), set it with the following command:
 ```sh
 # semanage port -a -t ssh_port_t -p tcp 4242
 ```